atanasova07/Snake_game/README.md

     - "circle" - it gives you one point and one square to length of the snake.
 The snake needs to eat it, otherwise there will not appear new figure;
     - "triangle" - if your snake is smaller than 4 squares, the game ends.
 Its function is basically to remove 2 squares from the snake.
 The figure is on the screen for a while and then disappears;
     - "turtle" - it gives you three points and three squares to length of the snake.
 The figure is on the screen for a while and then disappears;
+    - "square" - it gives you one chance to hit the wall and not to die.